Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/configure-microprofile-with-keyvault.md

     az group create -l <resource_group_location> -n <resource_group_name>
     ```

-1. Create an Azure Key Vault resource.
-You'll use the Key Vault name to refer to the key vault later, so be sure to choose a memorable name.
+1. Create a key vault resource.
+You'll use your key vault name to refer to the key vault later, so be sure to choose a memorable name.

     ```bash
     az keyvault create --name <your_keyvault_name>            \